Balance Training | Gait Training

 Ready to “balance” your life again?

 With our dedicated team of physical therapists behind you, you’ll regain confidence in navigating challenging terrain and learning how to avoid dizzy spells.
 You may even be able to leave that cane or walker behind!
-Contact Us today at Toledo, Sylvania, Perrysburg, Maumee & Swanton, OH centers for a consultation so you can regain your independence as soon as possible.
+Free Consultation at Toledo, Sylvania, Perrysburg, Maumee & Swanton, OH centers, so you can regain your independence as soon as possible.